shockscript/spec/src/overview/as3.md

-# What has changed from ActionScript 3
+# ActionScript 3 relationship

-The ShockScript language looks similiar to ActionScript 3.
+ShockScript looks like ActionScript 3.
 This section describes several details that changed on the language.

 ## String type